gjasny/v4l-utils/README.md

 Xceive XC2028/3028 tuner module firmware manipulation tool.

-xc3028-firmware does not get installed by `make install`.
+xc3028-firmware does not get installed during the install step.

 ## Syncing with Kernel